TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-cold-to-the-bones.md

 natural magic during the early years of her life.

-Promised to the prince _Prince Lainot of Rehani_ to end a enduring war between Aymeluma and Renaura, the young Une was taken from Aymeluma and raised to be the lady consort of Lainot.
+Promised to the prince _Prince Lainot of Rehani_ to end a enduring war between Aymeluma and Denaura, the young Une was taken from Aymeluma and raised to be the lady consort of Lainot.
 Lainot was an abusive husband and, after succeeding his father, a feeble violent leader.
 Through the enduring abuse, Elydir became forlorn and distrustful of humans.